 Editors will note good content, especially those in whose journal your works can be found.
 As someone with a quality publication, you certainly have the competence for a peer reviewer in your field of work.
 With an impressive portfolio, you can get a recommendation even from colleagues researchers.

-Editors need peer reviewers of wide knowledge (see our article about: why is peer review important).
+Editors need peer reviewers of wide knowledge (see our article about: why is peer review important and the basics of peer review ).
 If you have continuity in publishing quality scholarly work, it means that you follow the trends and progress in your field of research.
 As someone who’s always up-to-date, the editors will perceive you as a person who can provide high-standard reviews.

 4. Try Different Approaches